Medical History Questionnaire

 If you are on regular medications, please contact your prescribing physician to ensure you have enough to get you through the duration of your time overseas.
 Do not mail medication overseas.
-You should contact ISOS for information and rules governing the transportation of medication in the country(ies) where you will be traveling.
+You should contact International SOS for information and rules governing the transportation of medication in the country(ies) where you will be traveling.

 As with all prescribed medicines you should: